drandreaskrueger/airdrops/README.md

 149YssZJ63isQTG13qrv6TAD9FqMxh8KT2 0.05
 ```

-### how to create such an addresses.txt from your wallet?
+### how to create such an addresses.txt inputfile from your wallet?
 e.g. in electrum, open the console, then:

     print("\n".join(  listaddresses()  ))